 Host Rulla Kelly-Mansell travels to Milikapiti to discover how the students mark the Tiwi seasons.

 “Well, in the dry season the weather changes from wet to dry, then we know it is dry season.
 We see the flowers and the trees.
 Wurrungilaka has that flower, then we know it’s the time when the possum gets fat, also the carpet snake.
 Then we know it’s the time for collecting sugarbag, Yingwati.
 So, we collect bush honey.
 It is the season now Kimirrakinari, we burn off the land, then we go hunting on Country, from long time ago and still today.”

 Pedro Wonaeamirri, Senior Cultural Advisor

 Gunbalanya, in the Northern Territory

-In the third episode, the series’ host, Rulla Kelly-Mansell, heads to the Community of Gunbalanya in West Arnhem Land.
+In the fourth episode Rulla heads to the Community of Gunbalanya in West Arnhem Land.